-Joseph and Moses (III)
+Joseph and Moses (Part 3 of 4)

 Joseph’s achievement – as the rejected savior of his brethren – was to “save much folk alive” from a devastating famine, in accord with the providence of God.
 But what they were being saved for, that Joseph shows little sign of knowing or seeking to know.
 If Israel has a distinctive vocation, it is not one that Joseph set forward.
 Whatever future there may be for the promise of God to Abraham, he apparently leaves in the hands of providence.
 Ironically, Joseph’s administrative rescue of his family from famine ultimately brings their descendants into bondage and oppression from which they must be extricated by divine intervention.

 It is Moses whom God calls to be the mediator of this divine intervention; and yet Moses’ work goes far beyond merely reversing the ill effects of Joseph’s earlier rescue.
 The great work of Moses is to found a nation with an identity and purpose that was nothing else than the service of God as “a kingdom of priests, and an holy nation”, in holiness and righteousness.
 What is a nation for?
 The comfort and safety that Joseph brought it?
 Wealth or empire like Egypt?
 Or something other and greater than these?
 Thanks to the mediation of Moses, Israel knows that it does not exist simply for itself: it exists for the sake of God, and of the world.
 That is a teaching that resonates through Christian history, from the religious and political vision of Bede for the English people, through the sacral kingships of Christendom, and even in the American republic.
 It’s a thought that finds an echo in the prayer for “our Country”: “that through obedience to thy law, we may show forth thy praise among the nations of the earth”.